form3tech-oss/go-http-message-signatures/README.md

 ### Verifying

-A `MessageVerifier` can be given a list of header that a required in the message signature and a function that provides a public key and an optional expected hashing algorithm for a given `keyId`.
+A `MessageVerifier` can be given a list of headers that are required in the message signature and a function that provides a public key and an optional expected hashing algorithm for a given `keyId`.

 ```go
 func keyIDFetcher(keyID string) (crypto.PublicKey, crypto.Hash, error) {